Step-by-step Tutorial of Manual Bed Leveling for A8 Plus 3D Printer

 First, home the extruder kit.
 Power on the printer and select “Prepare”, and then click on “Auto home”; the extruder kit automatically moves to its home position.

 Move the extruder kit to the first point, the front left corner of the hotbed.

-Select “Move axis” and click on “Move Y” or “Move X” and select the right unit (10mm, 1mm or 0.1mm); turn the knob button to move the extruder kit over the front left corner of the hotbed.
+Select "Prepare" and then “Move axis” and click on “Move Y” or “Move X” and select the right unit (10mm, 1mm or 0.1mm); turn the knob button to move the extruder kit over the front left corner of the hotbed.

 Tips: this will be the first position that we level the printer bed and adjust appropriate gap between the bed and the nozzle.

 Adjust the hotbed height at this position to acquire appropriate gap between the nozzle and the bed.

 Place an A4 paper in between the nozzle and the bed and then slide it.

 If it’s too tight to slide the paper, turn the knob underneath the bed clockwise to lower the bed slowly until the paper can slide with a little tight friction; if the paper slides too loose, turn the knob anti-clockwise to rise the bed slowly until the paper can slide with a little tight friction between the nozzle and the hotbed.

 Move the extruder kit to the front right corner of the hotbed and adjust hotbed height for the second position.